Salesforce, Inc. (NYSE:CRM) Shares Sold by Park Place Capital Corp

-Park Place Capital Corp lowered its stake in shares of Salesforce, Inc. (NYSE:CRM – Free Report) by 0.6% in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+Park Place Capital Corp lessened its holdings in shares of Salesforce, Inc. (NYSE:CRM – Free Report) by 0.6% in the fourth quarter, according to its most recent filing with the SEC.
 The firm owned 8,806 shares of the CRM provider’s stock after selling 49 shares during the quarter.
-Salesforce makes up approximately 0.9% of Park Place Capital Corp’s holdings, making the stock its 20th largest position.
-Park Place Capital Corp’s holdings in Salesforce were worth $2,317,000 at the end of the most recent reporting period.
+Salesforce comprises approximately 0.9% of Park Place Capital Corp’s holdings, making the stock its 20th largest position.
+Park Place Capital Corp’s holdings in Salesforce were worth $2,317,000 as of its most recent SEC filing.

 Analyst Ratings Changes